Stanley Park (Westfield, Massachusetts)

 Stanley Park is a non-profit privately owned park including an arboretum and botanical garden, located in Westfield, Massachusetts.
 It is open to the public daily without charge from May to November.
 Although the park is closed during the winter, people can still enter the park at their own risk.
 The duck pond area is monitored 24/7 with three security cameras, which are accessible on the park's websites.

+Stanley Park was founded by Frank Stanley Beveridge in 1949.
+The park began on a 25 acre plot, but now spans 300 acre with multiple gardens, trails, and playing fields.
+It is a short walking distance from Westfield State University, located across Western Avenue to the northwest from Stanley Park.

+History

+Frank Stanley Beveridge was born in Nova Scotia, Canada in 1879, and he moved to western Massachusetts in 1900 to attend Mount Hermon School in Northfield.
+After graduating, he traveled to New York where he married and began a family.
+He founded Stanley Home Products in Westfield, Massachusetts. and founded the Frank Stanley Beveridge Foundation in 1947, to both perform charitable works and to further his legacy.
+He founded Stanley Park in 1949, on 25 acre of land at 400 Western Ave, Westfield.
+After he died in 1956, the foundation still honors his contributions to the community.

-These security cameras were installed about 6 months after three teenagers killed a Muscovy Duck, in November 2011.
+The security cameras at the duck pond were installed about 6 months after three teenagers killed a Muscovy duck in November 2011.
 Westfield Bank donated the security cameras, after public outcry that the park did not have any surveillance on the duck pond area.
+A memorial statue for the duck was also erected.

-In 2017 a volunteer at the park created a memorial sign to be placed in sight of the life size bronze statue, so people would know why there is a statue there, and can read more about it if they scanned the QR code with their phone.
+In 2017, a volunteer at the park created a memorial sign to be placed in sight of the life size bronze statue.

 Conservation

 As of 2018, Stanley Park has prohibited the use of bread for feeding the park's ducks and geese.

 Stanley Park also has over 300 acres of protected woodland with miles of hiking trails.